 The world of content creation is a tricky one.
-It’s a complex process, and there are many moving parts intermix with a prevalent lack of concrete guidelines, which makes the task of finding great content difficult.
-What should a company write about, and if a topic is already provided, where does one find that content?
+It’s a complex process, and there are many moving parts intermixed with a prevalent lack of concrete guidelines, which makes the daunting task of finding great content difficult.
+What should content producers write about, and if a topic is already provided, where do content producers find that content?

-Regardless of the task, finding great content doesn’t need to resort to Googling new technologies or browsing the blogs of other companies, although that can certainly be a part of the data collection process.
+Regardless of the task, content creation doesn’t need to resort to Googling new technologies or browsing the blogs of other companies, although that can certainly be a part of the data collection process.
 Finding the right topic or rounding out the facts if a topic already exists is easily done inside the company.
-Using these three tips, one can get the right information for great content, all within the company.
+Using these three tips, content producers can get the right information for great content, all within the company.

 Use Key Players

 This may take a little bit of detective work but is always worth it.
 Sometimes, the key players are obvious—the head of marketing, for example, or the director of development.
 High-level executives are great for providing industry updates and new topics, but true key players are more than executives or supervisors at the highest levels.
 Key players are often subject matter experts (SMEs) who are “in the weeds” or less-senior employees with years of experience.
 They’ll have ground-level information about industry trends, standards, and the development of new functionality which results in a deeper knowledge and understanding.
 Finding the right key players takes a bit of detective work because in many cases, those listed as in-charge work in teams that handle different aspects or segments of the information.
 Ask questions, dig deeper, and find out who really knows the answers.
 And as always, be sure to get the approval of any content received from these non-traditional sources.